DCG X The 3UP Project

 2024 11 29 - 12 12

-This is the inaugural DCG X The 3UP Project.
-As a part of ART RISE’s initiatives at posAbilities, in December 2024, over 60 people gathered to participate in a reflective and creative experience that explored the intersection of death and care.
-For two weeks, interdisciplinary artist AANIYA ASRANI/RADICAL CARE and I facilitated delving into some questions that often remain unspoken, inviting a collective exploration of vulnerability, creativity, and connection.
-A space was provided where strangers and friends could come together to reflect on their relationships with death and care.
-Guided by the use of clay, paper, and the Death Conversation Game, participants engaged in conversations that were verbal and tactile.
+For two weeks, interdisciplinary artist AANIYA ASRANI/RADICAL CARE and I invited a collective creative exploration of vulnerability, creativity and connection.
+As a part of ART RISE’s initiatives at posAbilities, over 60 people gathered at Alternative Gallery (Vancouver BC) through workshops and drop-in hours to participate in this reflective and creative experience that explored the intersection of death and care.
+Space was provided where folk could come together to reflect on their relationships with death and care.
+Guided by their three new questions and Death Conversation Game and the use of clay, paper, chalk, and markers, participants engaged in conversations that were verbal as well as tactile.
 As stories emerged, hands molded clay and shaped paper into forms that held personal and collective meaning.
-These creations came together to form a collaborative art installation, a visual and tangible representation of our shared exploration of death and care.
+These creations came together to form a collaborative art installation, a visual and tangible representation of this shared exploration of death and care.

 AANIYA ASRANI